-Project repairs (fixing ma Warranties related to im Manufacturer's warranty Manufacturer's warranty Details of system perform Insurance for loss or dan proper installation for solar panels for project inverter mance warranty Manufacturer's warranty Manufacturer's warranty Details of system perforr for solar panels for project inverter mance warranty Manufacturer's warranty Details of system perforr for project inverter nance warranty Details of system perform nance warranty Insurance for loss or dan nage to the project f You Move f you move, the Seller/Le payment penalties.
-Conditions for Ioan ender must allow you the option to re-assign the loan or to pay off the loan early with no prere-assignment Conditions for early pay-off Forbearance for D act Payments n show good cause in a request for forbearance, financers must offer a) onths, b) a suspension of interest payments for up to six months, or c)
+0 1 4 1 (6 1 erational upkeep) Project repairs (fixing ma alfunctioning project) Warranties related to in nproper installation Manufacturer's warrant y for solar panels Manufacturer's warrant y for project inverter Details of system performance warranty Insurance for loss or dat nage to the project If You Move f you move, the Seller/L payment penalties. ender must allow you t he option to re-assign the loan or to pay off the loan early with no pre Conditions for loan re-assignment Conditions for early pay-off suspension of total paym your payments and car nents for up to three mo ites for up to twelve mo ment Payments is how good cause in a request for forbearance, financers must offer onths, b) a suspension of interest payments for up to six months, or or nths.
+Missed payments may be recovered later, but no interest may be recovered later.